 St Petersburg is a great place for those who love promenades.
 I adore wandering in the centre of the city with my camera.
 I walk along embankments, cross bridges, enter yards, and sip coffee in tiny coffee shops.

 There is also another option — a city tour on a hop-on/hop-off bus.
 Hop-on/hop-off buses ‘City Sightseeing’ are special tourist buses.
 These red double-deckers ride across St Petersburg and stop near the most popular city’s landmarks.
 Each passenger has an audio guide.
 You may hop on and hop off the bus whenever you want.
-A one-day ticket costs 2000 Rubles (25 USD).
+A one-day ticket costs 2000 Roubles (25 USD).
 You can always find double-deckers near St Isaac’s Cathedral.
-The buses are painted red so you will easily notice them.
+The buses are painted red, so you will easily notice them.

 WHAT TO BRING FROM ST PETERSBURG

 There is a souvenir market near the Church of the Saviour on Spilled Blood.
 Sellers offer a variety of traditional Russian souvenirs: matryoshka dolls, Pavlovo Posad shawls, valenki, Palekh and Fedoskino lacquer boxes, as well as postcards, magnets, keyrings, and many other gifts.

 My favourite place for buying St Petersburg-style gifts is Singer House.
 Singer House is a book store on Nevsky Prospect, near Nevsky Prospect metro station.
 On the ground floor, there is a large department with all kinds of souvenirs.
 First of all, you will find lots of books and guide books about St Petersburg city.
 I am sure that you would also like to have a mug with St Petersburg’s views.
 Do not miss such sweet souvenirs as candies, chocolate bars, and cookies.
 I also like small pins with St Petersburg landmarks.